RyanHaslag/shortnr/README.md

 # Shortnr

-Shortnr is a Laravel URL shortener application!
+Shortnr is a Laravel URL-shortener application!

 ## Installation

-Initialize the applcation by starting Sail
+Initialize the application by starting Sail

 ```bash
 ./vendor/bin/sail up